 The data on mental illness is still a little unsettled, but many sources suggest pot can reduce the symptoms of anxiety, mood disorders, and ADHD.
 Evidence is limited on this front, with some suggesting cannabis may actually harm some patients with serious mental illnesses.

-States with medical marijuana programs
+States where medical marijuana is legal

 As of 2020, 36 states and 4 territories have comprehensive, state-regulated medical marijuana programs in place.
 California was the first to legalize medicinal cannabis, with the Compassionate Use Act of 1996.